Revenue-based financing

 Revenue-based financing (also known as royalty financing or royalty-based financing) is a type of financial capital provided to growing businesses in which investors inject capital (sometimes called an advance) into a business in return for a fixed percentage of ongoing gross revenues (called royalties), with payment increases and decreases based on business revenues, typically measured as monthly revenue.

 It is a non-dilutive form of financing, which means that the company's management retains complete independence and control, as there is no equity investment or impact on the company's shareholding.
 Usually, the returns to the investor continue until the initial capital amount, plus a multiple (also known as a cap) is repaid.
 Generally, RBF investors expect the loan to be repaid within 1 to 5 years of the initial investment depending on the model and the funded companies.

 Overview

 RBF is often described as sitting between a bank loan, typically requiring collateral or significant assets, and venture capital, which involve selling an equity portion of the business in exchange for the investment.
 In an RBF investment, investors do not take an upfront ownership stake (equity) in the business.
 RBF investments usually do not require a seat on the company's board of directors, and no valuation exercise is necessary to make the investment.
 Nor does RBF require the backing of the loan by founder's personal assets.

-While revenue-based financing has been used to finance SaaS companies in the world through players it is also used to finance D2C and ECommerce businesses.
+While revenue-based financing has been used to finance SaaS companies, it is also used to finance D2C and e-commerce businesses.